Psychodynamics and cyclic intervention

 Proposing that dread leads to anxiety seems consistent with Malan’s description of anxiety as “the feared consequences of expressing a hidden feeling [dread]”.
 This suggests considering the following cycle.

-My concern about his cycle is that the purpose of the defence is to suppress consciousness of the dread, so the strong causal link is between dread and the defence.
+My concern about his cycle is that the purpose of the defence is to suppress consciousness of the dread, so the strongest causal link is between dread and the defence.

 Psychodynamic defences as vicious cycles